ck37/ck37r/README.md

         Random Forest (along with mtry).
       - `standardize` - standardize a dataset (center, scale), optionally omitting certain variables.
+      - `vim_corr` - rudimentary variable importance based on
+        correlation with an outcome.
   - **Parallelization**
       - `parallelize` - starts a multicore or multinode parallel cluster.
 Automatically detects parallel nodes in a SLURM